AdobeDocs/experience-manager-65.en/help/assets/video.md

 1. On the toolbar, tap the **[!UICONTROL View Properties]** icon (a circle with an "i" in it).
 1. On the video's Properties page, tap **[!UICONTROL Change Thumbnail]**.
 1. On the Change Thumbnail page, on the toolbar, tap **[!UICONTROL Upload New Thumbnail]**.
-1. Navigate to a thumbnail image you want to use, select it, then tap **[!UICONTROL Open]** to begin uploading the image into Experience Manager.
+1. Navigate to a thumbnail image that you want to use, select it, then tap **[!UICONTROL Open]** to begin uploading the image into Experience Manager.
 Following the upload, be sure you publish the image.
 1. After you have successfully uploaded and published the image, in the Change Thumbnail page, tap **[!UICONTROL Save Changes]**.

    The custom thumbnail is added to your video.